 Home.
 Their safe space.
 Their resting place.

 Where mom and dad love them unconditionally.
-Where they can be themselves.
-Where they don’t have to sit still and pay attention and focus.
-Focus.
+They can be themselves.
+And a place they don’t have to sit still and pay attention and focus.

 Is it any wonder why they can no longer put out their flames?